SilasDerProfi/weeping-snake/README.md

 ### Run

 To run the code, you need to run `dotnet run --project src/WeepingSnake.ConsoleClient` in the directory of your clone

+## A Gag

+What do you call a school director who teaches computer science? - Programming Principal